geco-bern/rsofun/cran-comments.md

 Dear CRAN team,

 This is the re-submission of the {rsofun} package.
-We have addressed the following concerns voiced by Benjamin Altman:
+We have addressed the following concerns flagged by the automatic checks:

-- Removed \donttest statements in the documentation examples that took < 5 min to run.
+- Wrapped examples running the BiomeE model in \donttest because they took 16 sec to run in the Windows pre-test.
-- Included Ensheng Weng and Laura Marqués as package contributors.
+- Reviewed DESCRIPTION file for misspelled words.
+The NOTE in the pre-tests is a false positive.

 ---